 - Program related performances

-- Accommodations at Pitt, the week of orientation, should you need them
+- Accommodations at Pitt, the first week in Pittsburgh, should you need them

 - Due to the nature of the program, the schedule is subject to change.
 There may be instances where a guest speaker or visit needs to be rescheduled.
 We ask for your patience and understanding in advance.